Madhubala: Early work and switch to adult roles (1942–1947)

-Rise to prominence and fluctuations (1948–1957)
+Rise to prominence and superstardom (1948–1957)

 Madhubala found her first critical and commercial success in the drama Lal Dupatta, which The Indian Express mentioned as a breakthrough for her.
 Baburao Patel described the film as "the first milestone of her maturity in screen acting."
 She received further positive reviews for her supporting parts in Parai Aag (1948), Paras and Singaar (both 1949).
 In 1949, Madhubala played a femme fatale in Kamal Amrohi's Mahal—the first horror film of Indian cinema.
 Several actresses including Suraiya were considered for the role but Amrohi insisted on casting Madhubala.
 Her character was that of Kamini, a servant girl in an ancient mansion, whose pretensions of an apparition lead to disastrous consequences.
 The film was produced on a modest budget due to financial constraints, with trade analysts predicting it to be a failure owing to its unconventional subject.
 Mahal was released in October 1949 and proved to be an immensely popular film among audience.
 In Beyond the Boundaries of Bollywood, Rachel Dwyer noted that Madhubala's ignorance among audience added to the mysterious nature of her character.
 The film, which would be Madhubala's first of many collaborations with actor and brother-in-law Ashok Kumar, emerged as the third biggest box-office success of the year, resulting in her signing a string of starring roles opposite the leading actors of the time.

 Following another box office hit in Dulari (1949), Madhubala played Ajit's love interest in K. Amarnath's social drama Beqasoor (1950).
 The feature received positive reviews and ranked among the year's top-grossing Bollywood productions.
-Also in 1950, she appeared in the comedy-drama Hanste Aansoo, which became the first Indian film to be awarded an adult's certification.
+Also in 1950, she appeared in the comedy-drama Hanste Aansoo, which became the first Indian film to be awarded an Adult certification.
 The following year, Madhubala starred in the Amiya Chakravarty-directed action film Badal (1951), a remake of The Adventures of Robin Hood.
 Her portrayal of a princess who ignorantly falls in love with Prem Nath's character received mixed reviews; a critic praised her looks but advised her to "learn to speak her dialogue slowly, distinctly and effectively instead of rattling through her lines in a monotone."
 She subsequently played the titular part in M. Sadiq's romance Saiyan, which Roger Yue of The Singapore Free Press commented was played "to perfection".
 Both Badal and Saiyan proved to be major box-office successes.
 Madhubala then collaborated with actor Dilip Kumar twice in a row, on the 1951 comedy Tarana and the 1952 drama Sangdil.
 These films also performed well financially, popularizing the on and offscreen couple among wide audience.
 Baburao Patel's filmindia review of Tarana read, "Incidentally, Madhubala gives the best performance of her screen career in this picture.
 She seems to have discovered her soul at last in Dilip Kumar's company."